Traditional Thai art and handicraft skills have been passed from generation to generation within communities, some of which are centuries old.

 The Ban Laos community of bamboo flute makers a 200 year old community from Laos, has preserved their traditional skills in making woodwind instruments to this day.

 Thai bronzeware is made by a two century old community of artisans in Ban Bu.

 The community suffered a severe setback in early 2006 when the retail outlet and several other homes were burnt to the ground.

 Luckily the factory was undamaged and in March 2007, I learnt that they have reopened for business.

-The art gallery in the Siam Heritage Hotel displays the works of budding Thai artists.
+The art gallery in the Siam Heritage Boutique Suite displays the works of budding Thai artists.
 These works, which include paintings, pottery, wood and sandstone sculptures, are also for sale.